 My tips for all skin types:

+Exfoliate regularly.
 You need to use either a facial scrub or peel one a week to slough off dead skin cells.
 This ensures that your moisturizers and other products are penetrating the skin instead of sitting on the skin's surface.

 Use a toner.
 Toner helps to balance the moisture of the skin's surface and primes it for moisturizer.
 After using a toner you'll find your moisturizer goes on much smoother.
 Stay away from anything with too much alcohol in it (IE: Alcohol is first or second ingredient) because it WILL strip your skin of its water content.